Domi236/star-wars-app/README.md

  **In master branch**

-- 1) The pagination is solved with jQuery in People.js.
+- 1) The pagination is solved with jQuery in People.js, but it doesn't work everytime.
 - 2) The CSS is all in Index.css.
 I let the list view for mobile as it was before, because i found it is good as it was.
 - 3) In PeopleFilter.js I only add two new Arrays.
 - 4) The search suggestions are solved in PeopleHeader.js, where only the names are shown while typing.